 Participation in the Kansas State Board of Education School Breakfast / Lunch Program assures the youth are provided balanced diets that meet all nutritional standards for adolescent youth.
 Three healthy meals and healthy evening snacks are provided to the youth daily.
 The School Breakfast / Lunch Program also provides the organization with the added benefit of reimbursement for nearly 50% of the total food cost incurred by the facility annually.
 View the wellness policy for more information.
+If you would like to participate in the development, review, update, and implementation of the wellness policy, please contact Sharyn at 620-272-3800.
 For more information on the Summer Food Service Program (SFSP) visit the Kansas Summer Food Service program website.
 Find a location serving free summer meals.

 All youth admitted to the facility participate in a medical screening at the time of admission.
 Should the health screening at the time of admission dictate, immediate health services are available through Saint Catherine Hospital in Garden City.

 All youth are subjected to a TB test within three days of admission and all youth are provided a thorough health exam within 10 days of admission.
 Health services are provided by a Registered Nurse with special qualifications to perform the health examination.
 In the event of health needs exceeding the capability of the health nurse, referral to a local physician, dentist, or other health care professionals may be made.